zulu-caPWN/pixiedust-reaver-setup.sh/README.md

 # pixiewps-reavert6x-setup
 Complete setup for the Pixie Dust attack

-Downloads PixieWPS, ReaverT6x Fork, installs dependencies, configures, make & make install.
+Downloads PixieWPS, ReaverT6x Fork, Aircrack-ng, installs dependencies, configures, make & make install.

 The script is basic and doesn't check for errors or existing installations of anything.